 Keeping in view the above-mentioned issues, developers started working on a feature that could maintain the statically typed nature of C# while also interoperating with dynamic frameworks.
 Therefore, the Dynamic keyword was introduced, and is used statically like any other type; however, its type is identified at runtime, fostering dynamism.

 When the above code is compiled, the compiler does not know about the type of the dynamic variable name until the run time.
 This variable is dynamic.
 At run time, CLR identifies the type of the name variable (which is String), thus allowing all the string functionalities on “name” variable.

 Now, a function called GetWater has been called on the name variable.
 The name variable contains a string and string class has no GetWater function.
-Yet the code still compiles.
-This is due to the reason that name variable is dynamic and the compiler has no idea what object type is contained by this variable.
+Yet the code compiles.
+This is due to the reason that the name variable is dynamic and the compiler has no idea what this variable contains object type.
 Since the object type is unknown, it has no idea about the functions being called on that object type.
 Therefore, when it comes across the GetWater function, it doesn’t generate any compiler time error and shifts the type identification responsibility to the CLR.

 The output of the code snippet is as follows: